wix-incubator/ui-autotools/packages/schema-extract/README.md

         isTamed?: 'YES' | 'NO';
     }
 ```
-If we run the command from the usage section it will be transformed to:
+If we transform it using the TS transformer we will get the following schema:
 ```
 {
   "$schema": "http://json-schema.org/draft-06/schema#",